 Students must fill out the Deferred Standing Mach form (the link to the form will be posted to eClass closer to the exam date) within 7 days of the original exam date.
-For Summer 2023, no supporting documentation is required.
+For Summer 2024, no supporting documentation is required.
 Students who do not submit the Deferred Standing Mach form within 7 days of the missed exam, will receive a zero for their final exam score.

 There is only one date for the Deferred Final Exam.
-It will be held in-person in August 2023, with the exact date being announced in July 2023.
+It will be held in October 2024, with the exact date being announced in September 2024.